 That is because fancy shapes tend to be cut deeper, so they face-up smaller than round diamonds per carat.
 The chart above shows the relationship between one carat diamond rings of different shapes.

-Examples of 1 Carat Diamond Rings:
+Examples of 1 Carat Diamond Ring Styles:

 It always helps to have a little inspiration when shopping for one carat diamond rings.
 Especially if you tend to me more visual like I am and like to see what things look like.
 With that in mind, here are some examples: